 Strategise with agility in mind

-‘It’s not so much a question of whether there are enough marketing opportunities as there used to be.
+‘It’s not so much a question of whether there are enough marketing event opportunities as there used to be.
 It’s a question of how marketing is adapting and leveraging new situations.
 What’s out there is not so much of our choosing.
 It’s how we deal with the new reality.
 Of course, solutions and technology tools have grown, making so many more things possible.
-Finding the new recipe is still evolving.
+Finding a new recipe is still evolving.
 The relevance of the message and content and the efficiency of the format has come into focus.’

 VP of Marketing, India and South Asia at UiPath

 “Solutions and technology tools have grown, making so many more things possible.
 Finding the new recipe is still evolving.
 The relevance of the message and content and the efficiency of the format has come into focus.”